Grundig FineArts A-9000 Amplifier

 Cons: poor quality headphone output (via a resistor divider at the amplifier output)

 Because of the increase of the power supply voltage in Europe from former 220 V to 230 V (today) the integrated driver STK3102 (Q719) can die.
-His power supply voltage is increased from barely tolerable 58 V to 60.5 V, which is above the authorized the maximum voltage of 60 V.
+His power supply voltage increases from barely tolerable 58 V to 60.5 V, which is above the authorized the maximum voltage of 60 V. Also it is becomming to hot.

-For better cooling add a black fin heat sink using thermal grease at the aluminum heat sink that is already present (and very thin).
+For better cooling also add a black fin heat sink using thermal grease which can be mounted at the aluminum heat sink that is already present (and very thin).
 (Fig)

 Additional heat sink on the STK3152.